Set Permissions on a Shared Resource

-To use the File Sharing wizard to set permissions on a file or folder
+Using the File Sharing Wizard to set permissions of a file or folder

-Right-click the file or folder, and then click Share.
+You can start the File Sharing wizard by right-clicking the file or folder, and then clicking Share.

-Complete the File Sharing wizard to select the user and group to share the file or folder with and to set permissions on the file or folder for each user or group.
+The wizard allows you to select the user and group which can share the file or folder, and allows you to set permissions on the file or folder for each user or group.

-To open Windows Explorer, click Start, point to All Programs, click Accessories, and then click Windows Explorer.
+To open Windows Explorer, click Start, point to All programs, point to Accessories, and then click Windows Explorer.

-You can use the File Sharing wizard to manage shared resources on both local and remote computers.
+You can use File Sharing to manage shared resources on both local and remote computers.
 With Windows Explorer and the command line, you can manage shared resources on your local computer only.

 When permissions have been assigned both to the shared resource and at the file system level, the more restrictive permission always applies.